 If the Mentorship Circle is a “discipleship group,” what is a discipleship group?

 When Jesus called his disciples to follow him, he said “follow me and I will TEACH YOU HOW TO BE FISHERS OF MEN.”
 Yes, Jesus primary purpose was for his people to follow him.
-But he appealed to their God-given desire to lead others to God as well.
+But he appealed to their God-given purpose to lead others to God as well.

-In my experience, many Christians are put through classes and listen to sermons and sometimes join Bible studies to help them grow.
+Many Christians are put through classes and listen to sermons and sometimes join Bible studies to help them grow.
 But all too rarely are they taught to follow and know Jesus in a way where they are being guided on how to do that in the real world and replicate themselves in others.

 But throughout history God has established a way for his message to be spread exponentially and the spiritual maturing of growth to happen within people–through the replication process of discipleship.